pyiron/development_ideas/storage.md

 ### Our dream back-end

-Our dream storage interface is designed to store input and output data for long-term storage and archiving.
+- Our dream storage interface is designed to store input and output data for long-term storage and archiving.
-It should allow loading partial objects, or saving to an existing file to partially update a saved object.
+- It should allow loading partial objects, or saving to an existing file to partially update a saved object.
-It should facilitate browsing/lazy loading -- i.e. we can see what is stored in it and metadata about the stored object without fully reinstating the (partial) object as a python object.
+- It should facilitate browsing/lazy loading -- i.e. we can see what is stored in it and metadata about the stored object without fully reinstating the (partial) object as a python object.
-It stores as much versioning information as possible (module version, git hash if module is in a git repo, maybe even a hash of the raw source code?), and gives users some freedom for how strictly they want to enforce versioning at load time (ranging from "just go for it", to "look at the metadata of what is about to be loaded -- does my current environment match that metadata?
+- It stores as much versioning information as possible (module version, git hash if module is in a git repo, maybe even a hash of the raw source code?), and gives users some freedom for how strictly they want to enforce versioning at load time (ranging from "just go for it", to "look at the metadata of what is about to be loaded -- does my current environment match that metadata?
 If not throw an exception!").
-It is fast (save/load cycle comparable to `pickle`).
+- It is fast (save/load cycle comparable to `pickle`).
-It is memory efficient (storage footprint comparable to `pickle`).
+- It is memory efficient (storage footprint comparable to `pickle`).
+- It should include options for packing multiple workflows into a tarball and/or zipped file for easy transportation/uploading/publishing (such a functionality already exists in `pyiron_base` for projects).

 # Tinybase Interface